 The Bureau of Economic Analysis today released its second-quarter GDP estimates, and the data illustrates a stunning 32.9%, one-third plunge in the United States GDP.
-It’s the worst GDP report in history—far surpassing last quarter’s 5% dip, and more than triple the previous worst-ever drop of 10% in 1958.
+It’s the worst GDP report in history—far surpassing last quarter’s dip of 5%, and more than triple the previous worst-ever drop of 10% in 1958.

-The data reflects the reality of the past few months, as coronavirus cases have resurged, stores have continued to shutter, and citizens have continued to stay at home and save their dollars.
-According to the bureau, the decrease in GDP was driven by a 34.6% decline in consumer spending, as people purchased fewer services in healthcare, tourism, and travel, and fewer goods such as clothing and footwear.
+The data reflects the reality of the past few months, as coronavirus cases resurged, stores continued to shutter, and citizens continued to stay at home and save their dollars.
+According to the bureau, the GDP decrease was led by a 34.6% decline in consumer spending, with people purchasing fewer services in healthcare, tourism, and travel, and fewer goods such as clothing and footwear.
 The data also showed drops in consumer investment on single-family housing and transportation equipment, and a drop in business inventory investment from retail companies such as motor vehicle dealers.

 The GDP was propped up, however, by federal spending, including forgivable loans that helped small businesses retain workers, and a $600-weekly boost to state unemployment benefits.